Find out about group and divisional VAT registration and the forms you should use to apply.

 2.23 How to add extra eligible persons to a VAT group, or remove existing members from a VAT group

-You will need to complete form VAT50 Application for VAT group treatment and form VAT51 group member details and provide us with all relevant information if you’re intending to add extra members or intending to remove existing members from a VAT group see section 6 for further details
+You will need to complete the VAT50/51 form and provide us with all relevant information if you’re intending to add extra members or intending to remove existing members from a VAT group see section 6 for further details.

 3. Specified bodies and the eligibility conditions